 The Daily Scrum is a great opportunity to promote collaboration.
-All Development Team members have awareness to progress, what people are working on, and what impediments are slowing progress.
+All Developers have awareness to progress, what people are working on, and what impediments are slowing progress.
 Since everyone is on the same page and focused on their shared accountability, there is ample opportunity for collaboration.

 The Daily Scrum is a collaborative planning session.
-No one person on the Development Team owns the plan.
+No single Developer owns the plan.
 They create it and adapt it together.
 Furthermore, the Daily Scrum presents opportunities to help each other with impediments, share knowledge, or work together to get an item done faster.

 In my experience with status meetings, there is not a lot of collaboration.
 They tend to focus on individual contributions and coordinating work.

 In summary, an effective Daily Scrum is essential to achieving the benefits of Scrum.
 The Daily Scrum is a quick collaborative planning session.
-It is by the Development Team, for the Development Team.
+It is by the Developers, for the Developers.

 What techniques have you used to get out of “status mode” and amplify the effectiveness of the Daily Scrum?